hashicorp/terraform-website/content/source/docs/enterprise/admin/customization.html.md

 To access the customization settings, visit the site admin area and click **Customization** in the left menu.
 To save the settings, click **Save Customization Settings** at the bottom of the page.

+~> **Note:** For security reasons, certain HTML elements and attributes may be removed when the customization content is rendered to the page.

 ![screenshot: the Settings admin page](./images/admin-customization.png)

 -> **API:** See the [Customization API](/docs/cloud/api/admin/settings.html#list-customization-settings).